 Take a shower/bath

 Aside from washing away all the sweat, smells, and other unsavoury grime you've accumulated during the day, a shower or bath an hour before bed helps relax your body and prepares your brain for a good sleep.
-And besides, wouldn't want to go to bed spelling great rather than a whole day's worth of sweat and BO?
+And besides, wouldn't you want to go to bed smelling great rather than a whole day's worth of sweat and BO?

 Avoid any alcohol and/or any late night snack

 Contrary to popular belief, drinking alcohol doesn't help you sleep better.
 Passing out and sleeping are two completely different things, and only one results in an unpleasant morning after.
 Alcohol actually causes your body to produce less of the all important nighttime melatonin (i.e the hormone that helps us sleep), so avoid drinking before bedtime.